Christine Guthrie: Research

 Guthrie showed that yeast have introns in their pre-messenger RNAs.
 They also have small nuclear RNAs (snRNAs) involved in splicing pre-messenger RNA into messenger RNA in eukaryotic cells.
-2 In work described in her citation for the Genetics Society of America Medal as a “macromolecular tour de force”, she cloned and sequenced the SNR genes for the yeast snRNAs.
-To accomplish this feat, she had to invent methods to discriminate functional snRNAs from degradation products and also to create widely used intron-containing reporter genes.
+In work described in her citation for the Genetics Society of America Medal as a "macromolecular tour de force", she cloned and sequenced the SNR genes for the yeast snRNAs.
+To accomplish this feat, she invented methods to discriminate functional snRNAs from degradation products.
+She devised widely used intron-containing reporter genes.
 Her work established the role of base pairing between the snRNAs and their target sequences at each step in the removal of an intron and allowed identification of proteins that formed part of the spliceosome complex with the snRNAs.

 Personal life

 Guthrie was married to John Abelson, biochemist and geneticist.

+Guthrie died on July 1, 2022 at the age of 77.